 Specialized areas of study within the Department of History include United States, early modern Europe, modern Europe, modern East Asia, environment, women, public, world, and American studies (in cooperation with the Department of English).

-Steve Kale, chair of the Department of History, notes that the department in recent years has placed almost all of its graduate students in academic or public history positions.
+Matt Sutton, chair of the Department of History, notes that the department in recent years has placed almost all of its graduate students in academic or public history positions.
 The history graduate program continues to grow and offer new challenges for today’s scholars.
 One hundred years ago when SCW President Bryan turned over the courses for the Economic Science and Department of History to Walter Beach, he gave him these instructions: “You will teach your students how to think and find the truth and will be concerned with that chiefly and with the methods of research.”
 The dedicated and award-winning faculty of the Department of History continues to live up to those instructions and to attract graduate students who share their passion for history.

 For information from a current graduate student’s perspective, please feel free to contact one of our HGSA representatives.